 Williamsburg offers one of my favorite Brooklyn Wedding Venues, The William Vale.
 They have a huge outdoor pool, and views of Manhattan from every room!
 We strongly recommend checking out The William Vale and their portfolio of Brooklyn Weddings.
 As a Brooklyn Wedding Photographer, this has been a favorite venue of mine at which to work!

 Looking for another hotel in Williamsburg to celebrate your NYC Wedding?

 The Wythe Hotel is a 116-year-old building that was converted into a boutique hotel.
 It was one of the first hotels in Williamsburg that really changed the landscape.
 Also with views of Manhattan, and custom-designed rooms, this is another great option to have a small intimate wedding.
 Check out The Wythe Hotel to generalize your own opinion.

 If you’re looking for an intimate unique wedding venue, then the Brooklyn Winery might be the spot for you.
 This intimate, woodsy, and rustic NYC Wedding Venue in Williamsburg is perfect for a smaller gathering.
 What’s better than a venue in the middle Williamsburg that offers its own wines?
 Your guests will be able to enjoy this romantic and sophisticated space while sipping on wine made on-premise.

 Greenpoint is an extension of Williamsburg.
-It has its own charm and history to it with smaller buildings and neighborhood feel.
+It has its own charm and history to it with smaller buildings and a neighborhood feel.
 The Greenpoint Loft is another venue we work at quite frequently.

 DUMBO stands for Down Under the Manhattan Bridge Overpass.
 As an industrial and artistic hub, DUMBO brings forth a multitude of businesses and pricey high-rise apartments.
 If you decide to walk the Brooklyn Bridge, this will be the first part of Brooklyn you see when you depart on the Brooklyn side.